CareTrust REIT Inc. (CTRE) Stock Price and Analyst Predictions - News Heater

 CTRE) stock’s latest price update

-The stock of CareTrust REIT Inc. (NYSE: CTRE) has decreased by -1.11 when compared to last closing price of 19.81.
-Despite this, the company has experienced a -2.88% fall in its stock price over the last five trading sessions.
+The stock of CareTrust REIT Inc. (NYSE: CTRE) has increased by 0.81 when compared to last closing price of 19.70.
+Despite this, the company has experienced a 0.25% gain in its stock price over the last five trading sessions.
+Seeking Alpha reported 2023-08-18 that Since early June when I published my bull thesis, CareTrust REIT’s share price has outperformed the overall REIT market and moved in line with the S&P 500.
+Q2 results showed stable normalized FFO and improved rental performance due to an increased investment activity, which has not impaired the balance sheet of CTRE.
+Despite the strong balance sheet and potential to assume more acquisitions, the prevailing M&A market does not seem attractive, where the cap rates have remained stable, while financing costs increased.

 CTRE’s Market Performance

-CTRE’s stock has fallen by -2.88% in the past week, with a monthly drop of -5.22% and a quarterly drop of -0.15%.
-The volatility ratio for the week is 2.22% while the volatility levels for the last 30 days are 1.99% for CareTrust REIT Inc. The simple moving average for the past 20 days is -4.88% for CTRE’s stock, with a -0.06% simple moving average for the past 200 days.
+CTRE’s stock has risen by 0.25% in the past week, with a monthly drop of -6.10% and a quarterly rise of 3.01%.
+The volatility ratio for the week is 1.51% while the volatility levels for the last 30 days are 1.93% for CareTrust REIT Inc. The simple moving average for the past 20 days is -2.26% for CTRE’s stock, with a 1.21% simple moving average for the past 200 days.

 Analysts’ Opinion of CTRE